HCL-TECH-SOFTWARE/commerce-push-notification-v2.0-asset/README.md

-# Push_notification_v2.0_POC
+# Push_notification_v2.0 Asset

-**The Proof of concept to provide the capability of showing push notification on the React store using Firebase cloud messaging.**
+**The asset is to provide the capability of showing push notification on the React store using Firebase cloud messaging.**

+**DISCLAIMER: This asset is being provided as-is to help accelerate your projects.
+As such, we are unable to provide official support for this asset.
+We have provided documentation as well as any needed code artifacts for your use.**

 The user would be able to receive notification based on the scenerios like